Skip to main content

 Data left behind

-By default dlt leaves the loaded packages intact so they may be fully queried and inspected after load.
-This behavior may be changed so the successfully completed jobs are deleted from the loaded package.
-In that case, for a correctly behaving pipeline, only minimum amount of data will be left behind.
+By default, dlt leaves the loaded packages intact so they may be fully queried and inspected after loading.
+This behavior may be changed so that the successfully completed jobs are deleted from the loaded package.
+In that case, for a correctly behaving pipeline, only a minimum amount of data will be left behind.
 In config.toml:

-dlt provides basic support for sending slack messages.
-You can configure Slack incoming hook via secrets.toml or environment variables.
-Please note that Slack incoming hook is considered a secret and will be immediately blocked when pushed to github repository.
+dlt provides basic support for sending Slack messages.
+You can configure the Slack incoming hook via secrets.toml or environment variables.
+Please note that the Slack incoming hook is considered a secret and will be immediately blocked when pushed to a GitHub repository.
 In secrets.toml:

 [runtime]